networkx/nx-guides/content/algorithms/isomorphism/isomorphism.md

 There are some initial properties that we can check to decide whether it's possible to have an isomorphism
-- G and H have the same amount of nodes and edges
+- G and H must have the same number of nodes and edges
-- The degree sequence for G and H are the same
+- The degree sequence for G and H must be the same

 These are necessary conditions but don't guarantee that two graphs are isomorphic.
 Let's see a small example: